ColinKennedy/rezzurect/README.md

 REZZURECT_LOG_PATH

 TODO :
+- Make the logger inheritable
+- Get FTP downloading to work (on my local machine, to start)
+ - Get a progress-bar working
+ - Deal with authentication later
+- Move "strategies" into the Nuke adapter, instead of keeping it global
+ - Once done, delete the PassthroughAdapter for the Nuke package
+ - Add env-vars which can be used to override the strategies - globally and per-package
+- Possibly remove / move prepend_dict.py

 - needs more logging, in general
 - Add documentation about the environment variables
 - Fix the issue where Nuke is being installed to the nuke/11.2v3 folder.
 It